 Every three years there shall be a partial replacement of the Judges.
-Three and four Judges shall be replaced alternately.
-The three Judges whose terms of office are to expire at the end of the first three years shall be chosen by lot.
+Seven and six Judges shall be replaced alternately.1

 Every three years there shall be a partial replacement of the Advocates-General.
-The Advocate-General whose term of office is to expire at the end of the first three years shall be chosen by lot.
+Three Advocates-General shall be replaced on each occasion.2